vidify/vidify/README.md

 [Here's an example of one](https://github.com/marioortizmanero/spotify-music-videos/blob/master/config.ini).
 It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file) and all the options are inside the `[Defaults]` section.

 All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`.
 Their names are always the same but with underscores instead of dashes.
-For example, `--use-mpv` would be equivalent to `use_mpv = True`.
+For example, `--use-mpv` would be equivalent to `use_mpv = true`.

 ## The web API